-BlackRock Advisors and BCIA are Delaware limited liability companies registered with the Securities and Exchange Commission ("SEC") as investment advisors under the Advisers Act.
-The Advisor and BlackRock Advisors collectively manage or have committed to manage approximately \$504.6 billion of assets as of December 31, 2018.
+BCIA, a wholly-owned subsidiary of BlackRock Advisors, is a Delaware limited liability company registered with the Securities and Exchange Commission ("SEC") as an investment advisor under the Advisers Act.
+The Advisor and its subsidiaries collectively manage or have committed to manage approximately \$13.3 billion of assets as of December 31, 2019.
 BlackRock has substantial investment and portfolio management experience, which we believe will be beneficial to the Company and our stockholders.
 As part of the BlackRock platform, we will continue to seek to enhance the risk-return profile of the Company, strengthen its distribution paying capacity and optimize the valuation for our shareholders.

 Our investment activities are carried out by the Advisor, which is led by James E. Keenan, Interim Chief Executive Officer of the Company, and the BlackRock US Private Capital Group's Investment Committee (the "Investment Committee").
 The voting members of the Investment Committee are currently James E. Keenan, Jason A. Mehring, R. Marshall Merriman Jr., Howard M. Levkowitz, Rajneesh Vig, Nik Singhal and Alex Dashiell.
-Previously, our investment activities were led by Michael J. Zugay, former Chief Executive Officer and Chairman of the Investment Committee through April 27, 2018.
+Alex Dashiell resigned from the Investment Committee on February 14, 2020 and was replaced by Philip Tseng.

 Prior to the Transaction, our investment activities were managed by 52nd Street Capital Advisors LLC, the Previous Advisor.
 The Previous Advisor is organized as a Delaware limited liability company and was registered as an investment advisor with the SEC under the Advisers Act.
-Its principal executive offices are located at 40 East 52nd Street, New York, New York.
-The Previous Advisor was responsible for sourcing potential investments, conducting research on prospective investments, analyzing investment opportunities, structuring our investments, and monitoring our investments and portfolio companies on an ongoing basis.
-James R. Maher, former Chairman and Chief Executive Officer of the Company, and Michael B. Lazar, former Chief Operating Officer of the Company, were the control persons of the Previous Advisor.
-Effective March 6, 2015, James R. Maher and Michael B. Lazar stepped down from their roles with the Company.
-Certain investment professionals of 52nd Street became employees of BlackRock upon the closing of the Transaction.
+Its principal executive offices are located at 40 East 52nd Street, New York.